-The Reporting Entity has a fixed gas purchase commitment with a related party of approximately US\$ 1.36 million per day (31 December 2017; US\$ 1.28 million) until the agreement is cancelled in writing by both the parties.
+The Group has a fixed gas purchase commitment with a related party of approximately USD 1 million (2017: USD 1 million) per day until the agreement is cancelled in writing by both parties.

-The Reporting Entity under the excess EG marketing agreement has a commitment to purchase from DOW an annual volume for a term to 2024.
+The Group under the Excess EG Marketing agreement has a commitment to purchase from Dow an annual volume up to 2024.

-The EQUATE Group under the Ethylene Supply Agreement has a commitment to purchase and obligates DCC ULC to supply a contract quantity of ethylene each year through 2024 with an additional two five year extensions through to 2034.
+The Group under the Ethylene Supply Agreement has a commitment to purchase and obligates DCC ULC to supply a contract quantity of ethylene each year through 2024 with an additional two five year extensions through to 2034.

-In addition to the above, the Reporting Entity had the following commitments and contingent liabilities outstanding as at 31 December 2018:
+In addition to the above, the Group has the following commitments and contingent liabilities outstanding as at 31 December:

-· · US\$ mil lion
+USD million

 2018 2017

 Letters of credit and letters of guarantee 290 291

-Capital commitments 192 107
+Capital commitments 189 104

 Ethylene reservation fees 315 315

 License-Gulf coast 2 5